-OT 587 Old Testament Wisdom Literature

-Proverbs, Job, and Ecclesiastes are studied under the following inquiries: authorship, historical background, literary characteristics, and theological significance.
-Exegetical treatment of the books is selective and representative.
-The relation of Old Testament wisdom to extra-canonical wisdom throughout the ancient Near East is considered.
-(The course may be taken for either Hebrew or English credit.)

-A selected topic related to Old Testament studies is treated each time these seminars are offered.
-Possible topics include: Malachi, Elisha Stories, Prayer in Old Testament Wisdom Literature, etc.
+OT 587 Old Testament Wisdom Literature 3 Proverbs, Job, and Ecclesiastes are studied under t the following inquiries: au- thorship, historical background, literary characterist tics, and theological signifi- cance.
+Exegetical treatment of the books is selective ve and representative.
+The relation of Old Testament wisdom to extra-canonic cal wisdom throughout the ancient Near East is considered.
+(The course may l be taken for either Hebrew or English credit.)
+A salaatad tan ic related to Old Testament studies is treated each time these s aminars are offered Dossible 00 topics include e: Malachi, Elisha Stories, Prayer in Old Testament Wisdo om Literature, etc.